-3.2 Research Question 1A: What are the significant academic, demographic, emotional and game experience factors that can predict whether or not a player will report a positive or negative experience with an infinite leaderboard in a digital maths game?
+3.2 Research Question 1A: What are the significant factors predicting whether a player will report a positive or negative experience with the leaderboard?

 The target variable Y i.e. enjoyment of the leaderboard, was modelled as an ordinal variable with four levels: "did not like the leaderboard", "kind of liked the leaderboard", "liked the leaderboard" and "loved the leaderboard".
 Table 5 shows the correlations between the variables considered.
 The variables 'leaderboard position' (Pos), 'Maths Anxiety' (MA) and the ratings assigned to the game modes displayed the highest correlation with the target variable Y.